Tenacious D: Live

-Following The Pick of Destiny Tour, the band would go on to play Reading and Leeds Festivals, Outside Lands, Bonnaroo and the BlizzCon closing ceremony from 2008 to 2010, as well as supporting the Foo Fighters in the fall of 2011.
+Following The Pick of Destiny Tour, the band would go on to play Reading and Leeds Festivals, Outside Lands, Bonnaroo and the BlizzCon closing ceremony from 2008 to 2010, as well as supporting the Foo Fighters in 2011.
 In 2012, the band launched their second major tour, Rize of the Fenix Tour.
 Apart from two performances in Stockholm and Amsterdam, until 2012, the band had never performed to non-English speaking countries.
 Black claimed it was because foreign concerts were "a little funky" because "the subtleties do get lost in translation".
 In June, the band would perform at Rock am Ring and Rock im Park festivals in Germany, which broke the band's attendance records.
 In October, the band embarked on a large tour of Europe, including returns to Germany.

 Following the Rize of the Fenix Tour, the band toured smaller venues as Old School Acoustic Style Tour in early 2013, performing in North America and Australia.
 This would be their first acoustic tour since their tour of Australia in 2004.
 There were two additional acoustic tours in Europe in December 2013 and February 2015.

-In 2018, the band launched their third major tour, Post-Apocalypto Tour, which would surpass Rize of the Fenix as their biggest tour in the fall of October 2019.
+In 2018, the band launched their third major tour, Post-Apocalypto Tour, which would surpass Rize of the Fenix as their biggest tour in October 2019.
+In 2023, the band began their fourth major tour, the Spicy Meatball Tour.